 Bonus Trend: Celebrating Celebration

-In a recent survey, travel agents reported the #1 emerging spa travel trend was people increasingly hitting stay spas for special occasions like the big ’0s’, anniversaries, weddings, retirement parties, etc. And after the severe downturn in hotels’ corporate/meetings business (which, because of virtual conferencing, will continue to decline), the industry is aggressively incentivizing group celebration travel to revitalize lost business.
-This concept was born at the day spa (with its long tradition of bachelorette, graduation, and “girlfriend” parties), and its rapid migration into the travel arena in 2010 is one great reason for the industry to celebrate.
+In a recent survey, travel agents reported the #1 emerging spa travel trend was people increasingly hitting stay spas for special occasions.
+Occasions like the big ’0s’, anniversaries, weddings, retirement parties, are growing in hotel stays.
+After the severe downturn in hotels’ corporate/meetings business , the industry is aggressively incentivizing group celebration travel to revitalize lost business.
+This concept was born at the day spa, with its long tradition of bachelorette, graduation, and “girlfriend” parties. , and its rapid migration into the travel arena in 2010 is one great reason for the industry to celebrate.

 It makes sense.
 Spa-going is increasingly associated less with luxury and pampering and more with celebrating and affirming one’s life and well-being.
-On the rise: people taking over entire spa properties for weddings, birthdays, all kinds of personal celebrations, whether at Chewton Glen in the UK or Borgo La Bagnaia in Italy.
-More families (often multigenerational) are getting away together to celebrate and create memories—and do a little “relationship wellness.”
+A trend on the rise, people taking over entire spa properties for weddings, birthdays and all kinds of personal celebrations.
+Whether the occasion is at Chewton Glen in the UK or Borgo La Bagnaia in Italy, spa experiences are all-inclusive.
+More families are getting away together to celebrate and create memories and do a little “relationship wellness.”

-And note: Some argued the staycation was just a fad (because the word seems faddish); however, attractive local spa packages have proved them wrong, and the staycation is not only here to stay, it’s on the rise.
-With less hassle and expense, people are embracing the idea of vacationing nearer home and checking into a local/nearby resort to rejuvenate on the quick.
-And for that breed of staycations (where decompressing is key), spa-going will always be a main attraction.
+Some argued the staycation was just a fad.
+Primarily, because the word seems faddish.
+However, attractive local spa packages have proved them wrong, and the staycation is not only here to stay, it’s on the rise.
+With less hassle and expense, people are embracing the idea of vacationing nearer home.
+It’s a great idea to check into a local/nearby resort to rejuvenate on the quick.
+Where decompressing is key, spa-going will always be a main attraction.

 I like that!